Shocking new figures reveal that in 2019/20, there were over 30,000 assaults on police officers in England & Wales.

 In the last 12 months alone, eight people have been arrested on suspicion of the attempted murder of a police officer.

-male was arrested on suspicion of attempted murder after four Metropolitan Police officers were seriously injured after their vehicle was hit by another car.
+Only last week, a male was arrested on suspicion of attempted murder after four Metropolitan Police officers were seriously injured after their vehicle was hit by another car.

 On 15th October, a male was arrested on suspicion of attempted murder after a police officer was repeatedly stabbed.